Director, Center for RNA Biology, and Associate Professor, Department of Oncology, Johns Hopkins University School of Medicine

 Ranjan Perera, Ph.D., was the senior author on a study that may lead to more effective therapies for medulloblastoma, a common form of pediatric brain cancer.

-Childhood cancer medulloblastoma, prostate cancer and metastatic melanoma are difficult cancers to detect early, and once detected late they are nearly always impossible to cure, causing mortality within three years despite surgery and conventional therapies.
-Understanding the biology of these aggressive cancers is critical to finding effective treatment.
+Childhood cancer medulloblastoma and adult skin cancer metastatic melanoma are difficult cancers to detect early, and once caught late, they are nearly always impossible to cure, causing mortality despite surgery and conventional therapies.
+Understanding the biology of these aggressive cancers is critical in finding effective treatments.

 - Sahoo A, Sahoo SK, Joshi P, Lee B and Perera RJ.
 MicroRNA-211 loss promotes metabolic vulnerability and BRAF inhibitor sensitivity in melanoma.
 Journal of Investigative Dermatology.
 2018; doi: 10.1016/j.jid.2018.06.189.